withExecAndTransfer

 transfer: {

-token: vaultTokenAddress, // Token the middleman should forward
+token: vaultTokenAddress, // Token the executor should forward

 to: userAddress, // Final recipient